Skip to main content

 • Total Estimated Investment: approximately $95,000,000

 The theatrical math is difficult at current box office figures.
-For every $1 invested across production and marketing, the film has returned approximately $0.22 in gross ticket sales.
-Studios typically receive 50 to 55 percent of gross after exhibitor splits, meaning the actual studio revenue from the worldwide gross is closer to $10 to $11 million against a $95 million total outlay.
+For every $1 invested across production and marketing, the film has returned approximately $0.28 in gross ticket sales.
+Studios typically receive 50 to 55 percent of gross after exhibitor splits, meaning the actual studio revenue from the worldwide gross is closer to $13,000,000 against a $95,000,000 total outlay.
+That gap will need to be substantially closed by streaming and ancillary rights to make the production economically viable.

 The economics of the premium 3D concert experience have always been complicated by the streaming alternative.
-Fans who choose between a $25 to $30 IMAX 3D ticket and a future streaming release will increasingly choose the latter, particularly when the artist's music is already deeply familiar.
+Fans choosing between a $25 to $30 IMAX 3D ticket and a future streaming release will increasingly choose the latter, particularly when the artist's music is already deeply familiar.
 The value proposition for theatrical concert films in premium formats rests on the argument that the IMAX 3D experience is genuinely irreproducible at home, which is Cameron's core creative thesis.
-Whether that argument was convincing enough to Eilish's fanbase at scale is what the current numbers suggest it was not, at least not at this production cost.
+The current $26,427,083 worldwide gross suggests that argument was not convincing enough to Eilish's fanbase at scale at this production cost.
 The streaming release will determine the film's ultimate financial story.

 Billie Eilish: Hit Me Hard and Soft Production History